SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h3 id="units">Units</h3>

 When performing a search, some range fields have an additional _unit_ that describes what units the search values are in.
 If no unit is specified, the default for that field is used.
 The unit is specified by including `unit-<searchid>=value` as a search parameter.
-Note that the `search_id` is always specified without a suffix, even if the search requires suffixes for minimum and maximum vales.
+Note that the `searchid` is always specified without a suffix, even if the search requires suffixes for minimum and maximum vales.

 <h3 id="clauses">Multiple Clauses</h3>

 Multiple string and range constraints can be specified for the same field.
 In this case, the multiple constraints are "OR"ed together.
-To distinguish between the constraints, the `search_id`s are suffixed with `_N` where `N` is any positive integer.
+To distinguish between the constraints, the `searchid`s are suffixed with `_N` where `N` is any positive integer.
 For example:

 %CODE%
 observationduration1_1=10&observationduration2_1=20&observationduration1_2=30&observationduration2_2=40